 Here’s an activity you can do on your own to begin reflecting on how your food and mood are connected.

-- First, think of a time recently that you used food or eating behaviors to help cope with stress.
+- First, think of a time recently when you used food or eating behaviors to help cope with stress.
 What was the stressor?
 What emotions were triggered?

 - Secondly, how did you react to the stressor, or what behaviors came after?
 Perhaps you mindlessly walked to your pantry for a snack, or maybe you decided to skip a meal.